Rare conservation win: Mountain gorilla population ticks up

 WASHINGTON (AP) — There are more gorillas in the mist — a rare conservation success story, scientists say.

 After facing near-extinction, mountain gorillas are slowly rebounding.
 On Wednesday, the Switzerland-based International Union for Conservation of Nature updated mountain gorillas' status from "critically endangered" to "endangered," a more promising, if still precarious, designation.
-There are now just over 1,000 of the animals in the wild.
+There are now just over 1,000 of the animals in the wild, up from an estimated population of 680 a decade ago.

 "In the context of crashing populations of wildlife around the world, this is a remarkable conservation success," said Tara Stoinski, president and chief scientist of the Dian Fossey Gorilla Fund.